 Usually, a medical detox is used to control withdrawal symptoms such as those from heroin or cocaine.
 A doctor will consider your current use and will either taper the medication, give supplemental medications, or otherwise advise you during the detoxing process.
 This allows you to reduce and discontinue your use under medical supervision.
 A doctor will ensure that the process is as comfortable as possible as you get used to functioning without modafinil or any other substance.

 Discontinuing substances can sometimes be very difficult.
 Many people describe this as a vulnerable time because you may reach for stronger substances in order to feel good again.
 A medical detox program ensures that the process goes as well as possible.
 This assists with the biological side of addiction, but continued support is also recommended.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Intensive Outpatient and Outpatient Therapies